Getting Started

 queryLanguage: Cypher

+The query section contains the openCypher query that selects only messages where the Message field equals 'Hello World'.
 The MATCH clause selects all Message nodes from the data source.
 The WHERE clause filters to only messages where the Message field equals 'Hello World' — so changes to messages with different content won’t appear in this query’s result set.
 The RETURN clause renames the output fields to Id and Sender.

-Add the Query via the REST API
+Add the hello-world-senders Query using the REST API

 curl -X POST http://localhost:8080/api/v1/queries \